Pierre Schaeffer: Later life and death

 Schaeffer became an associate professor at the Paris Conservatoire from 1968 to 1980 after creating a "class of fundamental music and application to the audiovisual."

-In the aftermath of the 1988 Armenian earthquake, the 78 year old Schaeffer led a 498-member French rescue team to look for survivors in Leninakan, and worked there until all foreign personnel were asked to leave.
+In the aftermath of the 1988 Armenian earthquake, the 78-year-old Schaeffer led a 498-member French rescue team to look for survivors in Leninakan, and worked there until all foreign personnel were asked to leave.

 Schaeffer suffered from Alzheimer's disease later in his life, and died from the condition in Aix-en-Provence in 1995.
 He was 85 years old.
-He is buried in Delincourt in the very nice and green Vexin region (55 minutes from Paris) where he used to have his countryside property.
+He is buried in Delincourt in the green Vexin region (55 minutes from Paris) where he used to have his countryside property.

 Schaeffer was thereafter remembered by many of his colleagues with the title, "Musician of Sounds".